Concepts

 Domain model

-Section titled “Domain model”CampaignStack organizes outreach around these core entities, with the workspace at the top of the hierarchy:
+Section titled “Domain model”CampaignStack organizes outreach around these core entities, with the workspace as the tenant boundary for everything you create.

 Workspaces

 Section titled “Workspaces”A workspace represents a client or business.
-Everything lives inside a workspace — campaigns, leads, workflows, content, competitor watches, LinkedIn accounts.
-Each workspace has its own members, settings, and API keys.
+Your campaigns, lead lists, workflows, content, competitor watches, settings, and workspace API keys live inside it.

 If you’re an agency, you’ll typically have one workspace per client.
 If you’re a solo operator, you have one workspace for your business.